rajivrtk11/Design-pattern/googleDocs/googleDocsLLd.md

 ---

 This ER diagram represents a simplified view of how a Google Docs–like system might be designed at a low level.
-Depending on specific requirements, you may add more entities or attributes (e.g., for collaboration history, real-time editing, embedded media metadata, etc.).
+Depending on specific requirements, you may add more elevatorSystem.entities or attributes (e.g., for collaboration history, real-time editing, embedded media metadata, etc.).
 Let me know if you need further details or adjustments!